Amrit Maan

 Amrit Maan is an Indian singer, songwriter and actor associated with Punjabi film and music.
-He rose to fame after the release of his debut, Desi Da Drum in 2015.
+He rose to fame after the release of his debut, Desi Da Drum in 2015 and "Bambiha Bole" in 2020.
 He is also known for his debut film Channa Mereya.

 Early life

 Maan was born in Goniana Mandi, Punjab, India.
 He did his master's degree in Technology in Software Engineering from Swami Vivekananda Institute of Engineering and Technology, Ramnagar, Mohali.

 Career

 Maan started his career in 2014 as a songwriter.
 His first song Jatt Fire Karda sung by Punjabi singer Diljit Dosanjh, was a big hit.
-He wrote many songs like Yaar Jundi de,.
+He wrote many songs like Yaar Jundi De.
 After getting success as a lyricist, he released his debut song Desi Da Drum.
 Other notable songs of Mann include Kaali Camaro, Bamb Jatt and Peg Di Washna.